FelixYuHengYang/CEE4530/Lab 4 - Gas Transfer/Group5_Lab4.md

 | 925 | 0.000709 |
 | 950 | 0.001629 |

-For the flow rate of $550 \frac{\mu mol}{s}$ there was insufficient data because the trend of dissolved oxygen over time was first decreasing and then increasing as shown in the Figure 2 below.
+Initially, the flow rate of $550 \frac{\mu mol}{s}$ had no $k_{vl}$ value because the trend of dissolved oxygen over time was first decreasing and then increasing as shown in the Figure 2 below.

 <p align="center">
   <img src="https://raw.githubusercontent.com/FelixYuHengYang/CEE4530/master/Lab%204%20-%20Gas%20Transfer/Images/550_flow_b.png" alt="550_flow_b"/>
 </p>
 <p align="center">Figure 2: Dissolved Oxygen Concentration vs Time for Flow Rate of 550 umol/s$ </p>

 This shows that after the DO values less than $2 \frac{mg}{L}$ are removed, the rest of the data points cannot be linearly related, and therefore linear regression cannot be achieved and a slope (which is the value of $k_{v,l}$) cannot be determined.
+Thus, the first three values were removed so that the function that finds $k_{v,l}$ could function properly.

 # Question 5
 Create a graph with a representative plot showing the model curve (as a smooth curve) and the data from one experiment.
 You will need to derive the equation for the concentration of oxygen as a function of time based on equation (103).